Groumy/Groumy.github.io/_drafts/tbh-.md

 > Normaly this Wizard would have to roll  10 or less on a d20.
 That's 10 possibilities of success  [_1 to 10_].
 Or 50% chances of success.
 > If we say that he now have to add 1 to this roll, the value of 10 is no longer a success, as it raise the total to 11.
 He now have 9 possibilities of success, or 45%.

+That range as a minimum (1) and a maximum (10) and the _usual_ way of handling modifier is to affect the value rolled and thus reduce the maximum number we can roll.

-Now, what if instead we shorten the range by augmenting the minimum number we can roll ?
+Now, what if instead we alter the minimum value we can roll ?

-In our previous example, the range of possible values starts at 1 and end at 9
+In our previous example, the range of possible values starts at 1 and end at 10.